 Finding good research targets on the dark web sometimes seems like a daunting task.
 Hunchly shares daily dark web reports to support the community.
 This allows analysts to access new .onion extensions and gain new resources for their research.

-Registration must be created at Hunchly website to get a link to a spreadsheet that you can download or view online each day.
+Registration must be created at the Hunchly website to get a link to a spreadsheet that you can download or view online each day.

-Newly discovered, crashed or online services are shared in the daily list.
+Newly discovered, crashed, or online services are shared in the daily list.
 The records from 2017 to the present are archived and shared for statistical data extraction.